Cremuss/blender-data-baker/README.md

 Let’s assume the VAT is now *400x200*, still an unrealistically low resolution.
 Each texel is separated by *1/400*, or *0.0025*, in the U axis.
 The first vertex is centered on the first texel at *0.00125*, the second vertex is centered on the second texel at *0.00375* and so on.
 That’s already quite precise but still unlikely to cause issues.

 Assuming each texel deviates by *0.00006104*, the percentage of deviation would be around *4.88%*.
 This means GPU interpolation would not be problematic unless the values stored in nearby texels differ significantly from the texel the vertex is supposedly centered on, to the point where *4.88%* of the difference causes issues.
-This is assuming data isn't packed using a bit-packing algorithm like Pivot Painter's!
-In which case, even the smallest amount of interpolation would scramble the bits and corrupt the packed data!

 Finally, let’s assume the VAT is *4096x500*.
 Each texel is separated by *1/4096*, or *0.00024414062*, in the U axis.
 This is much closer to the maximum expected deviation amount of *0.00006104*.
 The deviation would actually be around *25%*, which is starting to be concerning.
 A vertex sampling a specific pixel may actually include a quarter of the value stored in a nearby pixel in the sample.
 This is, of course, only theoretical, and in practice, things are a bit more complex and unpredictable but the principle is sound.